Dr. Matthew Paldy, PhD, LP

 Executive Anxiety Before Fatherhood

 A senior executive sought therapy shortly before the birth of his first child, describing escalating anxiety, anger, and irritability that began to interfere with both his professional leadership and personal relationships.
+He came to therapy feeling unglued and stressed out.

-Exploration revealed how unresolved childhood experiences shaped his fears about responsibility, competence, and the transition into fatherhood.
+In our work, exploration revealed how unresolved childhood experiences shaped his fears about responsibility, competence, and the transition into fatherhood.

 Read the Executive Anxiety Case Study →